 Get your personlised nutrition analysis based on your own DNA!
 We put your DNA data through the powerful Opus23, enabling us to identify where specific diet and nutritional interventions may be of benefit in addressing your health concerns and potential predispositions.

 Your DNA is analysed from a simple sample from a cheek swab, that you collect yourself.
-We use the powerful state-of-the art Opus23® informatics platform – the use of advanced artificial intelligence allows us, as clinicians, unique insight into your genomic profile and the ability to customise your reports.
+We use the powerful state-of-the art Opus 23 Pro® informatics platform – the use of advanced artificial intelligence allows us, as clinicians, unique insight into your genomic profile and the ability to customise your reports.
 Data is regularly updated with latest medical-literature databases and meta-data sets.

 Data available on Opus 23 includes over 5,000 single nucleotide polymorphisms (SNPs) – all in one comprehensive functional DNA test.
 Online results include therapeutic recommendations backed by the latest medical literature from PubMed, GWAS (genome wide association study), dbSNP, HapMap (haplotype map) and several others.

 Data gleaned from Opus23® informatics uses the latest medical literature to provide relevant information on nutraceuticals, nutritional supplements, diet, and lifestyle interventions that can proactively influence your SNPs to reduce or prevent disease risk.
 Furthermore, pharmacogenomic results included in the profile gives you data regarding predicted efficacy of select pharmaceuticals tailored to your genetic make-up.